About “Kind to Nature”

 What We Do:

-* Educate and provide information, instruction and direct assistance to pet owners, animal rescuers, feral cat caretakers, people who find lost pets, rescue strays, injured/orphaned animals and birds.
+* Educate and provide information, instruction and direct assistance to pet owners, animal rescuers, feral cat caretakers, people who find lost pets, rescue strays, injured/orphaned animals and birds primarily through our website and emails.
+We also provide hands-on assistance in the community when needed.

 * Maintain a comprehensive library of helpful handouts for distribution covering many subjects from baby birds to domesticating feral cats, that we have written or obtained/edited from other knowledgeable and reputable sources.

-· Maintain an indoor permanent sanctuary for rescued feral cats and occasionally rescue or directly or foster animals, but we generally do not do adoptions and space is limited, so it is our goal to assist people who have rescued animals with finding homes and/or alternative options.
+* Maintain an indoor permanent sanctuary for rescued feral cats and other unadoptable animals; occasionally rescue or directly or foster animals, but we generally do not do adoptions and space is limited, so it is our goal to assist people who have rescued animals with finding homes and/or alternative options; work with the rescue community in general in helping animals that are at risk in different ways.